Liolaemus foxi

-Liolaemus foxi, also known commonly as Fox's lizard and la lagartija de Fox in Chilean Spanish, is a species of lizard in the family Liolaemidae.
+Liolaemus foxi, commonly known as Fox's lizard and la lagartija de Fox in Chilean Spanish, is a species of lizard in the family Liolaemidae.
 The species is endemic to Chile.

 Etymology

 The specific name, foxi, is in honor of American herpetologist Stanley Forrest Fox.

 Geographic range

 L. foxi is found in northern Chile, in Antofagasta Region.

 Habitat

 The preferred natural habitat of L. foxi is sandy desert with rocky areas, at altitudes of 3,300–3,739 m.